Design 1017 ship

-The Design 1017 ship (full name Emergency Fleet Corporation Design 1017) was a steel-hulled cargo ship design approved for production by the United States Shipping Board's Emergency Fleet Corporation (EFT) in World War I. They were referred to as the "Downey-type" as they were built by Downey Shipbuilding on Staten Island.
+The Design 1017 ship (full name Emergency Fleet Corporation Design 1017) was a steel-hulled cargo ship design approved for production by the United States Shipping Board's Emergency Fleet Corporation (EFC) in World War I. They were referred to as the "Downey-type" as they were built by Downey Shipbuilding on Staten Island.
 10 ships were completed for the USSB in late 1918 and through 1919.
 An additional ship was completed in 1920 for a private shipping company (502 nhp).